Complete intersection Calabi--Yau manifolds with respect to homogeneous vector bundles on Grassmannians: Alternative description:

-\section{Alternative description: \cref{row16,row21}}
+\section{Alternative description: \texorpdfstring{\cref{row16,row21}}{}}

 In this section, we show the following proposition, which states that Calabi--Yau $3$-folds in \cref{row16} (resp.\ \cref{row21}) are deformation equivalent to general linear sections of $G(2,7)$ of codimension $7$ (resp.\ general linear sections of $G(3,6)$ of codimension $6$).
+We note that Calabi--Yau $3$-folds in \cref{row21} are $Z_{\cals^*(1) \oplus \wedge^2 \cals^*}$ in $G(3,6)$, which can be identified with $Z_{\cals^*(1) \oplus \wedge^2 \calq}$ by \cref{ss:natural}.

 \begin{prop} Let $n=\dim W$ and let $Z \subset G(k,W)$ be the zero locus of a general section of $\scS^* (1) \oplus \wedge^{n-k-1} \scQ$.
 Then $Z$ is a flat degeneration of general complete intersections $Z_{\scO(1)^{\oplus n}} \subset G(k,W)$. \end{prop}